swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Actors

 This proposal introduces *actors* into Swift.
-An actor is a form of class that protects access to its mutable state, and is introduced with "actor":
+An actor is a reference type that protects access to its mutable state, and is introduced with the keyword `actor`:

 ```swift
 actor BankAccount {